atbcb/ICTTestingBaseline/docs/07Images.md

  * CAPTCHA: If the purpose of the image is to confirm that content is being accessed by a person rather than a computer, then text alternatives that identify and describe the purpose of the image(s) are provided, and alternative forms of CAPTCHA using output modes for different types of sensory perception are provided to accommodate different disabilities.
  * Images of text which are essential to the information being conveyed are exempt from SC 1.4.5.
 Logotypes (text that is part of a logo or brand name) are considered essential.
  * Equivalent descriptions for an image within page text would render an image decorative.
- * While a `longdesc` attribute has been used historically to provide extended description for images and is listed as a sufficent technique in WCAG ([H45](http://www.w3.org/TR/WCAG20-TECHS/H45.html)), the technique [is not universally accessibility supported](https://webaim.org/techniques/alttext/longdesctestcases.htm); therefore, this Baseline does not accept the technique.
+ * While a `longdesc` attribute has been used historically to provide extended description for images and is listed as a sufficent technique in WCAG ([H45](http://www.w3.org/TR/WCAG20-TECHS/H45.html)), the technique [is not well accessibility supported](https://webaim.org/techniques/alttext/longdesctestcases.htm); therefore, this Baseline does not accept the technique.

 ## Test Procedures for SC 1.1.1 Non-Text and 4.1.2 Name, Role, Value
 ### Select/Identify Content
-1. Identify any images
+1. Identify all images
 1. Review the context of the image to determine the purpose of the image:
-  * **Meaningful:** conveys information (include images of text, functional images used to initiate action, image maps, etc.)
+  * **Meaningful:** conveys information (include images of text; functional images used to initiate action, convey meaning, or prompting a response; image maps, etc.)
-  * **Decorative:** conveys no meaningful information or is described in the text content
+  * **Decorative:** conveys no meaningful information or is described in text content
   * **Icon Fonts:** decorative font rendered as an image
   * **Text:** image of text, except where the text is part of a logo
   * **CAPTCHA:** designed to determine if content is being accessed by a person rather than a computer